crusher-dev/documentation/docs/reference/sql/create-table.md

   ![Flow chart showing the syntax of the cast function](/img/docs/diagrams/castDef.svg)

-- `indexDef` - instructs QuestDB to create an index for one of table's columns.
+- `indexDef` - instructs Crusher to create an index for one of table's columns.
   This clause references column name to be indexed.
 The referenced column muse be of type `SYMBOL`